 Members’ expenses and leaders of the opposition and their staff’s expenses are posted to the Legislative Assembly of Ontario website.

-In December 2014, an amendment to the Legislative Assembly Act, established a duty for the Speaker to post information online about payments made to members of provincial Parliament for travel, accommodation, meals, and hospitality expenses.
+In December 2014, an amendment to the Legislative Assembly Act (external site) established a duty for the Speaker to post information online about payments made to members of provincial Parliament for travel, accommodation, meals, and hospitality expenses.

 How are expenses governed?

 Rules governing members’ expense disclosures are set by the Speaker.
 You can read the Rules governing members’ expense disclosures.

 Expenses of leaders of the opposition and their staff are governed by Cabinet Ministers’ and Opposition Leaders’ Expenses Review and Accountability Act, 2002, and Public Sector Expenses Review Act, 2009 (external site).
 Rules for expense claims by opposition leaders are made by Order-in-Council under section 5 of the Cabinet Ministers’ and Opposition Leaders’ Expenses Review and Accountability Act, 2002 (the Act).

 Expenses are reported on a quarterly basis, after they are approved and processed.
 Each expense disclosure will remain on the Legislative Assembly of Ontario website for at least two years.
 The Speaker of the Legislative Assembly is responsible for posting members’ expense disclosures and opposition leaders and their staff expense disclosures online.
 Expense disclosures for opposition leaders and their staff are reviewed by the Office of the Integrity Commissioner of Ontario and posted within 90 days of their review.

 As of September 2017, members’ expense disclosures are posted four times a year.
 Each cycle covers a three-month period:

 - disclosures from April 1 to June 30 will be posted by September 1 of that same year

 - disclosures from July 1 to September 30 will be posted by December 1 of that same year